You may be wondering: what’s the point of short story proofreading?

 After writing a short story, you’ll edit it at least once, where you as the writer might spot some of these problems and correct them.
 Unfortunately, chances are that you’ll also introduce more errors.

 Usually, a proofreader comes in during the production stages of publishing a novel or anthology.
-Most writers don’t think they need to consider proofreading at all, past their own understanding and use of proofreading.
+Most writers don’t think they need to consider proofreading at all, at least not asking anyone else to proofread for them.

 When it comes to short story competitions, you’ll want to think differently.